sarah1893/notes/docs/notes/python-unicode.rst

 Decodeing
 ---------

 A *byte string* transfers to a *Unicode code point* is called encoding.
-The following snippet shows how to decode a byte string to a Unicode string.

 .. code-block:: python